jkcswd/Horse-Racing-Odds-Scraper-API/README.md

 - **Express on EC2**: Requires manual scaling, server management, separate logging/monitoring setup
 - **Serverless**: Cloud-native observability, automatic scaling, reduced operational overhead

+### Recommended Monitoring Setup
+Have a dashboard with scraper health that then sends alerts to devs when we get errors.
+This can then be triage and investigated/fixed.
+TODO: finish this section.

+## TODO
+- Write custom errors inside util functions so we can use these to handle retries on likely transient problems vs avoid on ones that are likely broken like selector errors.

 ## Requirements Provided